 Skills Needed to Meet these Changes

 Greater competition in the job market from more streamlined departments could also lead to increasingly visible skill gaps, suggesting that retail loss prevention professionals must become more well-rounded business leaders.
 LP practitioners must get ahead of this change through increased education and skill sets.
-Overall business acumen is a talent set that the LP community needs to increasingly emphasize.
 We have seen a significant shift in the business acumen of LP leadership over recent years, but this will be far more critical as the pace of change in the business increases.

 Technologically savvy team members have become vital to successful retail loss prevention programs for many years, primarily with respect to exception-reporting, case management, CCTV, alarm, EAS, and the variety of other resources and systems that we use.
 But as the retail landscape evolves, the LP practitioner must further leverage technology in order to adapt.
 Industry leaders anticipate that IT liaisons, cyber-security resources, IT experts, data analysis experts, video analytics, data security, and other technical support positions are likely to be a growing part of LP departments moving forward.
 States one practitioner, “The future of LP is heavily immersed in technology on multiple levels.
 Tomorrow’s, and quite frankly today’s, LP organization should have those on the team who fully understand and have a working knowledge of that technology.”

 By the same respect, hiring specialized subject-matter experts is not enough.
 There will be a growing expectation that all LP team members embrace technology and adapt to the needs of the business.
 We need to have people who understand e-commerce and today’s technology from a cultural standpoint.
 Our teams must embrace and exploit the latest tools, such as smartphones, apps, and similar resources.